Updated August 3, 2021

 An important part of responsible animal care is familiarizing yourself with some of the common health challenges your residents may face.
 If you care for small ruminants, caseous lymphadenitis (CL, or sometimes abbreviated as CLA) is one of the diseases you should take time to learn about because it is quite common in sheep and goats worldwide.
-By having a basic understanding of this disease, you will be able to provide the best care possible to CL positive individuals while also reducing the risk of transmission to other residents.
+By having a basic understanding of this disease, you will be able to provide the best care possible to individuals affected by CL while also reducing the risk of transmission to other residents.

 What Is Caseous Lymphadenitis?

 Caseous lymphadenitis is a contagious and chronic disease that affects both sheep and goats and is caused by the bacterium Corynebacterium pseudotuberculosis.
 C. pseudotuberculosis can also cause disease in other species such as cows, horses, llamas, and alpacas.
 There are no documented reports of disease transmission from horses to sheep/goats and vice versa; however, cows can be infected by contagious sheep, goats, or horses.
 Transmission from infected sheep or goats to camelids (llamas and alpacas) does appear to be possible, as well.
 The external form of CL manifests as abscesses in, or close to, peripheral lymph nodes, while the internal form manifests as abscesses in internal lymph nodes or internal organs.
 Sheep and goats can be affected by either form, but the external form tends to be more common in goats and the internal form tends to be more common in sheep.